ibm-cloud-docs/cis/how-to.md

 ![add-DNS](images/dns/create-a-type-record.png)

 After creating your records, consider turning on the `Proxy` setting.
-Most of the features of CIS require that the internet traffic to your site flow through CIS infrastructure.
+Most of the features of {{site.data.keyword.cis_short_notm}} require that the internet traffic to your site flow through {{site.data.keyword.cis_short_notm}} infrastructure.
 In other words, it only applies to proxied records and load balancers.
-To really reap the benefit of CIS, make sure that your DNS records and load balancers have the proxy setting enabled.
+To really reap the benefit of {{site.data.keyword.cis_short_notm}}, make sure that your DNS records and load balancers have the proxy setting enabled.

 ## Set up and manage your caching
 {:#set-up-and-manage-your-caching}